 Continue reading “July & August 2019 Favourites”

-Welcome to another bumper set of entries from my old journal.
-This was a very busy month, as I had 3 trips away – attending a Mac training course in Manchester, staying with a friend in Exeter to play at a quiz night, and spending a week in Bournemouth with a couple of mates.
-And at home I was continuing to make good use of our new broadband connection, while the new series of Doctor Who was starting on TV.
-So there’s a lot to mention this time, I hope you enjoy it!
+Welcome to another bumper set of entries from my journal.
+This has been a very busy month, as I’ve had 3 trips away – attending a Mac training course in Manchester, staying with a friend in Exeter to play at a quiz night, and spending a week in Bournemouth with a couple of mates.
+And at home I’ve continued to make good use of our new broadband connection, while the new series of Doctor Who was starting on TV.
+So there’s a lot to mention this time, and I hope you enjoy it!

 Continue reading “Journal – May 2006”